 Blisters are very common and will rarely require medical attention.
 However, there are instances where blisters will be so severe that your body will need help in the healing process.

-Here are some tips to treating your blister until it heals.
+How to treat your blister until it heals

 Draining a blister is not advised.
 However, if you do decide to burst the blister, follow these suggestions to avoid causing pain and/or an infection:

 - Do not peel off left-behind skin.
 Let your body heal on its own.
 If you burst the blister or it tears off, just leave the skin pocket intact, as it will prevent any bacteria from entering the sore.

 - Clean the wound with an antibacterial spray, or wipe and don’t forget to dress the area with a Band-Aid or gauze pad to prevent any irritants from entering the sore.

 - Always use ouch-free tape with your dressing so you do not accidentally rip off the skin sack.

 - Change the dressing daily and allow the sore time to breathe if possible.
 Excess moisture is a fast way to cause an infection, and lengthen the healing process.

 Prevention is the best approach to blisters, but if you do get one, over-the-counter medications can help to heal these painful sores.

 However, they are not a naturalist’s way to treat an ailment.
 Here are 5 natural alternatives to conventional blister medications:

 Pure Aloe Vera Gel.
 The aloe vera gel that you can purchase on pharmacy shelves is NOT pure aloe vera gel if it is bright green.
 Real aloe vera meat is clear and the best remedy for blisters.
 Use a real aloe vera pant whenever possible.